pjcampbe11/HIP/README.md

   -h, --help            show this help message and exit --lulz                Prints a fun message --help_all            Show all command options available

+//Quickly see some examples
+cat README.md| grep -i 'python' -B2 -A2
 ```
 ## Table of Contents
 1. [Installation](#installation)